ryangomba/recall/README.md

 ### Syncing

 - Cards are synced via Firebase.
 Why Firebase?
 It works and it has good offline support.
-- Note: you'll need to add a `GoogleService-Info.plist` to the `Recall` directory to run the app.
+- Note: you'll need to add a `GoogleService-Info.plist` to the `Recall` directory, or a `GOOGLE_SERVICE_PLIST` environment variable with the contents of this file, to run the app.